shannah/cn1-ckeditor/README.md

 ##Installation Instructions (Using Netbeans)

-1. Add the [CN1JSLib.cn1lib](https://github.com/shannah/CodenameOneJS/raw/master/dist/CN1JSLib.cn1lib) (i.e. the Codename One Javascript bridge) library to your project's lib directory.
-2. Add the [CodenameOneCKeditorComponent.cnlib](https://github.com/shannah/cn1-ckeditor/blob/master/dist/CodenameOneCKeditorComponent.cn1lib?raw=true) library to your project's lib directory.
+1  Add the [CodenameOneCKeditorComponent.cnlib](https://github.com/shannah/cn1-ckeditor/blob/master/CodenameOneCKeditorComponent.cn1lib?raw=true) library to your project's lib directory.
 3. Right click on your project in the netbeans project explorer, and select "Refresh Libs" (so that Netbeans will recognize your libs).

 ##Usage